cabforum/cabforum.org/content/posts/2026/2026-06-16-SMCWG-Ballot-SMC017v2/Index.md

 - SMC017v2
 ---

+# [IPR Review] Ballot SMC017v2: Increase Minimum RSA CA Key Size

+This Review Notice is sent pursuant to Section 4.1 of the CA/Browser Forum’s Intellectual Property Rights Policy (v1.3).
+This Review Period of 30 days is for one Final Maintenance Guidelines.
+The complete Draft Maintenance Guideline that is the subject of this Review Notice may be found at https://cabforum.org/uploads/CA-Browser-Forum-SMIMEBR-1.0.15-Redline.pdf.

+### Summary of Review

+Ballot for Review: Ballot SMC017v2: Increase Minimum RSA CA Key Size

+Start of Review Period: 2026-06-30 20:00:00 UTC
+End of Review Period: 2026-07-30 20:00:00 UTC

+Members with any Essential Claim(s) to exclude must forward a written Notice to Exclude Essential Claims to the Working Group Chair (email to stephen.davidson at digicert.com) and also submit a copy to the CA/B Forum public mailing list (email to public at cabforum.org) before the end of the Review Period.

+For details, please see the current version of the CA/Browser Forum Intellectual Property Rights Policy.

+(An optional template for submitting an Exclusion Notice is available at https://cabforum.org/wp-content/uploads/Template-for-Exclusion-Notice.pdf)

 # [Voting Results] Ballot SMC017v2: Increase Minimum RSA CA Key Size

 The voting period for Ballot SMC017v2: Increase Minimum RSA CA Key Size has completed.
 The ballot has: PASSED.